Honda upgrades recall of cars with faulty Takata air bags

-DETROIT Honda Motor Co (7267.T) said it will recall an undisclosed number of U.S. cars from model years 2001 to 2006 to replace potentially defective Takata Corp (7312.T) air bags.
+DETROIT Nov 6 Honda Motor Co said it will recall an undisclosed number of U.S. cars from model years 2001 to 2006 to replace potentially defective Takata Corp air bags.

 The action, announced on Thursday night, involves some of the nearly 1,000,000 cars previously included in a June recall, and a portion of the 560,000 cars recalled in April 2013.
 Honda did not provide an exact total.